7 Five Parameters

 skim()

-groups the variable together by type, and provides some analysis for each variable.
+groups the variables together by type and provides some analysis for each variable.
 We are also given histograms of the numeric data.

 Looking at the histogram for year